compuphase/makedepend/readme.md

 * Read the `INCLUDE` environment variable on Microsoft Windows (instead of the `C_INCLUDE_PATH` variable).
 * Added the prededined `_makedepend` and `__cplusplus` variables.
+* Add a warning for the case that an include file cannot be located (because that file will then not be added as a dependency).
+The `-i` option silences the warning.